arungithub9/pyDB/README.md

 # pyDB
-A sql lite-esque engine coded from scratch in python without any external libraries
+A sql lite-esque engine coded from scratch in python without any external libraries as a part of my grad database project.
+Please read readme.pdf